 - Unemployment benefit: methods counting the number of recipients in EUROMOD and in external statistics are not strictly comparable.
 However, the comparison of total expenditures shows that aggregate results for these simulated benefits are very close to official statistics with the exception of 2009 and 2010.
-These years, the numbers from EUROMOD are underestimated, because there was huge increase in unemployment rate (5.44 % in 2008, 7.98 % in 2009 and 9.01 % in 2010) due to the economic recession. - Child allowance: again, the number of recipients in EUROMOD is not strictly comparable to the external sources as units of analysis are different.
+These years, the numbers from EUROMOD are underestimated, because there was huge increase in unemployment rate (5.44 % in 2008, 7.98 % in 2009 and 9.01 % in 2010) due to the economic recession. - Child and social allowance: again, the number of recipients in EUROMOD is not strictly comparable to the external sources as units of analysis are different.
 However, the comparison of the total expenditure (which is not sensitive to the unit of analysis) shows that aggregate results for these simulated benefits are close to official statistics in 2007-2009.
-Values in 2010 and 2011, however, are overestimated.
-The reason is that the actual number of recipients is decreasing (as we can see from the external statistics), which is not captured by EUROMOD data from 2007. - Social allowance: the number of recipients is overestimated in EUROMOD (which may be caused be non-take-up of this benefit in reality, which is not captured by EUROMOD), but the total amount of benefits received is well-simulated.
-In 2011, social allowance was restricted only to families with disabled or seriously ill child/children, and it is thus not simulated due to lack of information on disability status among children (while in the external data, there still some recipients left).In 2012, social allowance benefits was abolished. - Parental allowances: results are stable and slightly overestimated. - Birth grant: the number of recipients and overall amount is underestimated in comparison to the external statistics.
-This is universal benefit for newborn children and the number of newborns is underestimated in SILC data (e.g. compare 85 000 benefits paid in 2006 while the number of newborn reported by the CSO was 106 000).
-In 2011, the benefit became means-tested and paid only to first child in the family.
-For 2011, EUROMOD on the other hand overestimates number of recipients and the amount of benefit, probably because of some non-take-up of the benefit (the benefit became means-tested and thus some families may for example not know whether they are eligible). - Social assistance: simulation doesn't capture the fall in the number of recipients in 2008 observed in external statistics.
+Values in 2010, however, are overestimated.
+The reason may be that the calculation of benefit is based on the previous year income. - Parental allowances: results are stable and slightly overestimated. - Birth grant: the number of recipients and overall amount is underestimated in comparison to the external statistics.
+This is universal benefit for newborn children and the number of newborns is underestimated in SILC data (e.g. compare 85 th. benefits paid in 2006 while the number of newborn reported by the CSO was 106 th.). - Social assistance: simulation doesn't capture the fall in the number of recipients in 2008 observed in external statistics.
 The overestimation in 2008 is probably due to the big change in unemployment rate between 2006 and 2008.
-In 2007 there were almost 371 000 of unemployed people (7,1 %) and in 2008 only 230 th.
+In 2007 there were almost 371 th. of unemployed people (7,1 %) and in 2008 only 230 th.
 (4,4 %).
 This big change significantly affected the income situation of households, and of course, the volume of social transfers.
-The estimations for 2009 2011 are better, because there was an increase in unemployment rate.
-There is also a problem of a non-take-up of social assistance benefits in the Czech Republic.

-• Housing benefit: receipt is overestimated as the simulation does not account for benefit non-take-up, a similar problem has been found using the Czech national tax-benefit microsimulation model6.
-The overestimation of the number of recipients and expenditures worsens in 2008 as EUROMOD doesn't capture its important fall.
+The estimations for 2009 and 2010 are better, because there was an increase in unemployment rate. - Housing benefit: receipt is overestimated as the simulation does not account for benefit non-take-up, a similar problem has been found using the Czech national tax-benefit microsimulation model5.
+The overestimation of the number of recipients and expenditures worsens in 2008as EUROMOD doesn't capture its important fall.
 The problem probably lies in the big change in the unemployment rate between 2006 and 2008.